Peter C. Brasch, MD, LLC

 In addition to four years of medical school and one year of internship, every Eye MD spends a minimum of three years in a hospital-based training program (residency) in Ophthalmology.

 A board certified Eye MD has passed a rigorous two-part examination given by the American Board of Ophthalmology, designed to assess his or her knowledge, experience, and skills.

 Peter C. Brasch, MD, is a board certified ophthalmologist and has been in private practice since 1990.
 He graduated from New Jersey Medical School in Newark, NJ, in 1986; completed his internship in Internal Medicine at Hartford Hospital in Hartford, CT, in 1987; and completed his Ophthalmology residency at Rhode Island Hospital in 1990.
-Doctor Brasch is a staff physician at St. Joseph/Fatima Hospital and Rhode Island Hospital.
+Doctor Brasch is a staff physician at Rhode Island Hospital.
+He is also on courtesy staff at St. Joseph/Fatima Hospital.
 He is a Clinical Assistant Professor of Surgery (Ophthalmology) at The Warren Alpert Medical School of Brown University and maintains active memberships in The American Academy of Ophthalmology, The American Society of Cataract and Refractive Surgery, The New England Ophthalmological Society, and The Rhode Island Society of Eye Physicians and Surgeons.